MaksimLozovskii/AI-IMAGE-RANKER/README.md

 - ✅ Your code was approved and is now being integrated
 - OR
 - ❌ Yout code was not approved, you need to fix it

+**Additional**

+How to make your own tickets

+- ✅ Ticket overview
+- ✅ User-system events
+- ✅ System events

 ---